Credit & Evaluation

 Advanced Placement & Credit

 Bucknell University recognizes advanced scholastic achievement in secondary schools by granting to qualified students University credit, advanced placement, a reduction of general education requirements, or a combination of these.
 Students receiving such recognition may enroll, as first-year students, in advanced courses in the subjects in which they have received the advanced placement, or they may elect courses in other subjects.
 This plan of advanced placement creates the opportunity to begin college work at a higher level, and it may shorten the time required to complete one’s undergraduate work.

 Course credits granted through the advanced placement program may be used to fulfill appropriate degree requirements.
-These normally include the disciplinary breadth requirements in the College of Arts and Sciences, minimum course credits required for graduation, and, if approved by the registrar and the department involved, specific major or minor requirements.
+These normally include the disciplinary breadth requirements in the College of Arts & Sciences and Freeman College of Management, minimum course credits required for graduation, and, if approved by the registrar and the department involved, specific major or minor requirements.
 (Physics credits may be considered as a laboratory science for the natural science divisional disciplinary breadth requirement only if approved by the department.
 Chemistry credits are not considered as a laboratory credit.)

 A student’s performance on the Advanced Placement Tests of the College Entrance Examination Board will determine whether advanced placement and credit will be granted.
 Most departments give credit for scores of 4 or 5.
 Credit is not given for scores of 1 or 2.
 In all instances, the credit will be given only for work equivalent to courses in the academic departments of the University.
 There is a limit to the amount of credit that may be granted in most subject areas.
 In addition, there is an eight-course maximum on the total credit that may be granted for advanced placement tests and for college work taken while in secondary school.

 For more information pertaining to advanced placement and credit, see Advanced Standing for First-year and Transfer Students.